Hiring temporary employees or contractors main

 Hiring temporary employees or contractors

-Whether your organisation is going through a growth period or you’re looking to fill a specific skills gap on a project basis, hiring another employee can make all the difference.
+Whether your organisation is experiencing a period of peak workload or you’re looking to fill a specific skills gap on a project basis, hiring another employee can make all the difference.
 However, deciding if your needs are better suited to a temporary or permanent hire can be a complex decision to make.
 We advise taking the following factors into consideration before making the decision in order to ensure the type of hire is best suited to your business needs:

 Consider your budget

-Temporary or casual contractors provide the flexibility an organisation often needs to increase capacity or bring in essential skills as required.
+Temporary or casual contractors provide the flexibility an organisation often needs to increase capacity or bring in essential skills on a short-term basis.
 However, in lieu of permanent employee benefits such as annual leave, temporaries are ultimately paid a higher hourly/day rate.
-Therefore if you forecast a steady flow of business into the future that in turn drives a steady resource requirement, hiring a permanent employee might be the better option for you.
+Therefore if you forecast a steady flow of business into the future that in turn drives a steady resource requirement, hiring a permanent employee is the better option for you.

 Is your business heavily seasonal?

 Organisations can experience fluctuations in their business activity for a variety of reasons, including seasonal periods, peak production times and unforeseen workloads.
-Temporary workers can provide the extra hands often required to ramp up when business is at its peak.
+Temporary workers can provide the extra hands required for a short period of time to ramp up when business is at its peak.

 Are you on a tight timeline?

 Timing may determine whether you should seek out a temporary or permanent employee.
 Temporary workers are usually immediately available, whereas permanent candidates are typically in an existing role and are required to work a notice period of at least four weeks.
-If a new contract is won at short notice and you require immediate assistance, temporaries are an ideal short-term solution to ensure workloads are completed.
-They can also fill a gap period until a permanent employee commences or cover annual, sick or parental leave for invaluable staff members.
+If a new contract is won at short notice and you require immediate assistance, temporaries are an ideal short-term solution to ensure workloads are completed while you recruit a permanent employee.
+They can also cover annual, sick or parental leave for invaluable staff members.